jyotirmay123/fadvisor/README.md

 1. Fork the repository
 2. Create a feature branch
+3. Install development dependencies: `poetry install --with dev`
-3. Add tests for new functionality
+4. Add tests for new functionality
+5. Ensure all tests pass: `poetry run pytest`
+6. Format your code: `poetry run black .`
-4. Submit a pull request
+7. Submit a pull request

 ## Disclaimer